Only global administrators, monitor administrators (users with the role

 are in the folder

 <SOLUTION_MANAGER_HOME>/conf/solution-manager/SMConfigurationParameters.properties.
-You need to restart Solution Manager server in order to apply the changes.
+Restart the Solution Manager server to apply the changes.

 There are two configuration files for the Denodo Monitor of the Solution Manager, they are in the folder